Are you ready to discover your college program?

 Educational psychologists study learners and learning contexts — both within and beyond traditional classrooms — and evaluate ways in which factors such as age, culture, gender, and physical and social environments influence human learning.
 They leverage educational theory and practice based on the latest research related to human development to understand the emotional, cognitive, and social aspects of human learning.

 Educational psychology can influence programs, curricula, and lesson development, as well as classroom management approaches.
 For example, educators can use concepts from educational psychology to understand and address the ways rapidly changing technologies both help and harm their students' learning.
-In addition, educational psychologists play an important role in educating teachers, parents, and administrators about best practices for learners who struggle with conventional education methods.
+In addition, educational psychologists play an important role in educating teachers, parents or guardians, and administrators about best practices for learners who struggle with conventional education methods.

 Key Theories in Educational Psychology

-Although the discipline of educational psychology includes numerous theories, many experts identify five main schools of thought: behaviorism, cognitivism, constructivism, experientialism, and social contextual learning theories.
-The following overview summarizes these five major theory groups and outlines the key theorists, definition, history, principles, and applications for each.
+Although educational psychology programs include numerous theories, many experts identify five main schools of thought: behaviorism, cognitivism, constructivism, experientialism, and social contextual learning theories.
+The following summarizes these five major theory groups and outlines the key theorists, definition, history, principles, and applications for each.

 Definition and Background